Littleton Public Schools:

 Middle Level Transition Program, which later evolved into Pathways, was approved to catch the students who might "fall through the cracks" before they became eligible for the Options Program.

-1995 brought approval of an Early Childhood program called The Village for children 2 1/2 to five years of age. $2.5 million dollars were cut from school programs, and a $44.3 million dollar bond election passed with 63 percent majority.
+1995 brought approval of an Early Childhood program called The Village for children 2 1/2 to 5 years of age. $2.5 million were cut from school programs, and a $44.3 million bond election passed with 63 percent majority.

 In 1996 Littleton Academy became the first Charter School in Littleton, an International Baccalaureate (IB) Program was started at Littleton High School.
 Littleton Preparatory Charter School was approcated and instructional use of the Internet began.